chrultrabook/docs/docs/bootableusb.md

 ### Flashing using Rufus (Windows)

 For this guide, we will be using Rufus to create our bootable USB.
+Rufus is a useful tool that allows you to flash ISO's to an external drive.
 1. Download Rufus from [here](https://rufus.ie/en/).
 The standard Windows x64 version will do.

     ![image](https://github.com/meghan06/docs/assets/77316348/9d9be52c-8e32-4b2f-ae17-8b3917f64032)